LAST UPDATED: October 24, 2020 by Ryan M

 The short answer is not in the NFL, it doesn’t.
 In the book Scorecasting, the authors make the most compelling evidence to date on the subject.
 They analyzed “pressure” kicks from the years 2001 through 2009 while controlling for the distance of the attempted field-goal.
-They found that icing the kicker doesn’t produce the desired effect, and in some cases might even backfire.
+They found that icing the kicker doesn’t produce the desired effect, and in some cases it even backfires.

-- Most NFL kickers were soccer players at one time in either college of high school, which is how they developed good kicking technique.
+- Most NFL kickers were soccer players at one time in either college or high school, which is how they developed good kicking technique.

 - When the scoring system for football was invented in 1883, a field goal was worth five points.
 It was changed to three points in 1909.

 - Freakonomics – “Football Freakonomics”: Why Even Ice a Kicker?